Department of Health

 • in an area that is separated from the children’s playground by a road.

-• There is strong community support for banning smoking in public places regularly frequented by children.
-This means that most people will voluntarily comply with the smoking ban and expect others to do so.
+• There is strong community support for banning smoking and vaping in public places regularly frequented by children.
+This means that most people voluntarily comply with the smoking and vaping ban and expect others to do so.

 Inspectors authorised under the Tobacco Act 1987 may also provide information about, and when necessary enforce, the ban and issue a fine.
-The first goal of the inspectors is to make sure that smokers understand the ban.
+The first goal of the inspectors is to make sure that smokers and e-cigarette users understand the ban.

 Inspectors may not be available to respond to every complaint but, where circumstances allow, may attend in response.

 • The maximum penalty for someone breaking this law is five penalty units, with an infringement penalty of one penalty unit.
-The current value of a penalty unit is listed on the Legislation and regulations page.
+The value of penalty units is indexed annually.
+The current value of a penalty unit is listed on the Department of Treasury and Finance Indexation of fees and penalty unitsExternal Link page.

 Health.vic